ahfat/kubernetes-microservices-demo/README.md

 `eksctl delete cluster --name boutique-online --region ap-southeast-1`

 # 2. Use Locust tool to perform load test
-This part is about using Locust tool to simulate user behaviours on the **Boutique Online** website with defined workload parameters and actions.
+This part is about using Locust tool to simulate user behaviours on the **Boutique Online** website with defined workload parameters and tasks.

 ## 2.1 Simulation Parameters